 Price, availability and value

-Of course, a premium device commands a premium price tag, and the Surface Laptop costs $999 (£979, AU$1,499).
-This is the cost for the base model, which comes with an Intel Core i5 processor, 4GB of RAM and 128GB of SSD storage.
+A premium device commands a premium price tag, and the Surface Laptop now starts at $799 (around £560, AU$1,000) and comes with an Intel Core m3-7Y30 processor, 4GB of RAM and 128GB of SSD storage.
 However, that model is only available in the US as it stands currently.

-Is this upgrade worth the price hike and the wait?
+Are these upgrades worth the price hikes?
 While the doubling of storage space gives it more flexibility, there are cheaper ways of getting more space to save your files to – including cloud services such as Google Drive.